CURENT/andes/docs/source/tutorial.rst

     -> Single process finished in 0.8765 second.

 Note that ``--convert`` will only create sheets for existing models.
-In case one want to create template sheets to add models later, ``--convertall`` can be used.
+In case one want to create template sheets to add models later, ``--convertall`` can be used instead.

 andes plot
 --------------